coop-deluxe/sm64coopdx/docs/lua/functions-4.md

 ## [slide_bonk](#slide_bonk)

 ### Description
-Handles the scenario where Mario slides into a wall. - If Mario is moving fast, reflects his velocity and transitions to a fast knockback - Otherwise, stops his forward velocity and sets a slower knockback
+Handles the scenario where Mario slides into a wall.
+If Mario is moving fast, reflects his velocity and transitions to a fast knockback, Otherwise, stops his forward velocity and sets a slower knockback

 ### Lua Example
 `slide_bonk(m, fastAction, slowAction)`